 Coursework in the Secondary World Languages program is designed to provide a coherent learning experience that culminates in a successful student teaching semester.
 The program may be started in either fall or spring semester.
 Two courses (EDUC 3013 and EDUC 4112) may be taken prior to admission to the program or in the first two semesters.

-Post-BA Program of Studies Checklist for Secondary Japanese
+Post-BA Program of Studies Checklist for Secondary French

-Admission to the Secondary Social Studies teacher education program is competitive and satisfying the minimum criteria does not guarantee acceptance.
+Admission to the teacher licensure program is competitive and satisfying the minimum criteria does not guarantee acceptance.
 Please also note that some requirements will take longer than others to complete.
 All applicants should plan accordingly.
 To be considered for admission, applicants must meet the following:

 - Hold a Bachelor’s degree from an accredited institution of higher education.